mathworks/matlab-azure-devops-extension/overview.md

 ```

 ### Install Transformation Product on Microsoft-Hosted Agent
-To use a transformation product, such as MATLAB Coder&trade; and MATLAB Compiler&trade;, on a Microsoft-Hosted agent, you need a MATLAB batch licensing [token](https://github.com/mathworks-ref-arch/matlab-dockerfile/blob/main/alternates/non-interactive/MATLAB-BATCH.md#matlab-batch-licensing-token).
-MATLAB batch licensing tokens are strings that enable MATLAB to start in noninteractive environments.
-A token is a unique identifier that grants access to your MATLAB products.
+To use a transformation product, such as MATLAB Coder&trade; and MATLAB Compiler&trade;, on a Microsoft-hosted agent, you need a MATLAB batch licensing [token](https://github.com/mathworks-ref-arch/matlab-dockerfile/blob/main/alternates/non-interactive/MATLAB-BATCH.md#matlab-batch-licensing-token).
+Batch licensing tokens are strings that enable MATLAB to start in noninteractive environments.
 You can request a token by contacting MathWorks&reg; at [batch-tokens@mathworks.com](mailto:batch-tokens@mathworks.com).

 To use a MATLAB batch licensing token:

 1. Set the token as a secret variable.
 For more information about secret variables, see [Set secret variables](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/set-secret-variables?view=azure-devops&tabs=yaml%2Cbash).
-2. Map the secret variable as an environment variable named `MLM_LICENSE_TOKEN` to reference it in your YAML pipeline.
+2. Map the secret variable into an environment variable named `MLM_LICENSE_TOKEN` in your YAML pipeline.

 For example, use the latest release of MATLAB Compiler on a Microsoft-hosted agent to create a standalone application using a file named `myfun.m` in the root of your repository.
 To install MATLAB and MATLAB Compiler on the agent, specify the **Install MATLAB** task in your pipeline.
 To run the function required for creating the application, specify the **Run MATLAB Command** task.
+In this example, `myToken` is the name of the secret variable that holds the batch licensing token.

 ```
 pool:
   vmImage: ubuntu-latest
-variables:
-- group: MLM_LICENSE_TOKEN
 steps:
 - task: InstallMATLAB@1
   inputs: